 Registered Nurse (RN)

-The registered nurse plans, organizes and directs home care services and is experienced in nursing, with emphasis on community health education/experience.
+The registered nurse plans, organizes, and directs home care services and is experienced in nursing, with an emphasis on community health education.
 The professional nurse builds from the resources of the community to plan and direct services to meet the needs of individuals and families within their homes and communities.
 A registered nurse can help coordinate care by working with the patient, physician, therapists and home health aide to identify key ways to maximize independence at good health in a home setting.

 Licensed Vocational Nursing (LVN)